docker/docker-py/docs/index.rst

 Docker SDK for Python
 =====================

-A Python library for the Docker Remote API.
+A Python library for the Docker Engine API.
 It lets you do anything the ``docker`` command does, but from within Python apps – run containers, manage containers, manage Swarms, etc.

-For more information about the Remote API, `see its documentation <https://docs.docker.com/engine/reference/api/docker_remote_api/>`_.
+For more information about the Engine API, `see its documentation <https://docs.docker.com/engine/reference/api/docker_remote_api/>`_.

 Installation
 ------------